 Principle 8: Promote a corporate culture that is based on ethical values and behaviours.

-In Utah, the Group’s phosphate product from Diamond Creek is a natural organic fertilizer which plays its part in reducing reliance on artificial manufactured fertilizers.
-A local contractor is also used for the mining, processing and transportation of the phosphate products.
+In Utah, the Group’s product is a natural organic fertilizer which plays its part in reducing reliance on artificial manufactured fertilizers.

 Principle 9: Maintain governance structures and processes that are fit for purpose and support good decision-making by the board.